catarfish/testfunctions/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# wqplot
+# testfunctions

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of wqplot is to allow you to visualize wq data with different kinds of plots.
+The goal of of this package is to test package building.
+There is some wq plotting code in here and a simple calculation.

 ## Installation